Prayer is an important part of every believer’s life.

 - Give them wisdom in running the government.

-- Surround them with wise council.
+- Surround them with wise counsel.

 - A heart to serve the people.